Byron/gitoxide/cargo-features.md

     * **rustsha1**
         * A standard and well performing pure Rust implementation of Sha1.
 Will significantly slow down various git operations.

+* **cache-efficiency-debug**
+    * Caches implement this by default, which costs nothing unless this feature is enabled
+    * Count cache hits and misses and print that debug information on drop

 ### git-packetline

 By default, all IO related capabilities will be missing unless one of the following is chosen.